knol3j/hashnhedge/content/briefs/2025-08-18/why its a mistake to ask chatbots about their mistakes.md

----
+﻿---
-title: Why it’s a mistake to ask chatbots about their mistakes
+title: Why itâ€™s a mistake to ask chatbots about their mistakes
 date: '2025-08-18'
 category: Markets
-image: "/images/generated/briefs/2025-08-18/why its a mistake to ask chatbots about their mistakes.jpg"
+image: "/images/generated/briefs/2025-08-18/why its a mistake to ask chatbots about their mistakes.svg"

 summary: ''
 slug: why its a mistake to ask chatbots about their mistakes
 source_urls:
 - https://arstechnica.com/ai/2025/08/why-its-a-mistake-to-ask-chatbots-about-their-mistakes/
 seo:
-  title: Why it’s a mistake to ask chatbots about their mistakes | Hash n Hedge
+  title: Why itâ€™s a mistake to ask chatbots about their mistakes | Hash n Hedge
   description: ''
   keywords:
   - news